AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 Yes, you can manually release or schedule the automatic release of pay-as-you-go instances.
 However, you cannot release subscription instances on your own.

-If you have further questions, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+If the problem persists, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 ## When I attempt to change the billing method of a disk in an ECS instance, an error message is returned indicating that I have already changed the billing method three times.
 What does this mean?